Iodine in the treatment of hyperthyroidism

 The role of iodine in the treatment of hyperthyroidism will be reviewed here.
 The treatment of hyperthyroidism in general is reviewed in detail elsewhere.
-(See "Treatment of Graves' hyperthyroidism" and "Beta blockers in the treatment of hyperthyroidism" and "Thionamides in the treatment of Graves' disease" and "Radioiodine in the treatment of hyperthyroidism".)
+(See "Graves' hyperthyroidism in nonpregnant adults: Overview of treatment" and "Beta blockers in the treatment of hyperthyroidism" and "Thionamides in the treatment of Graves' disease" and "Radioiodine in the treatment of hyperthyroidism".)

 MECHANISM OF ACTION

 In hyperthyroid patients, iodine acutely inhibits hormonal secretion , but the responsible mechanisms are uncertain.
 This is the most acute effect of iodine on thyroid status, occurring within hours of the start of therapy.

 A second effect involves inhibition of iodine organification in the thyroid gland, thereby diminishing thyroid hormone biosynthesis, a phenomenon called the Wolff-Chaikoff effect .
 Patients with Graves' hyperthyroidism are more sensitive to the inhibitory effect of pharmacologic doses of iodine than normal individuals.
 Thus, iodine is effective in some patients with Graves' disease because it:To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Emerson CH, Anderson AJ, Howard WJ, Utiger RD.
 Serum thyroxine and triiodothyronine concentrations during iodide treatment of hyperthyroidism.
 J Clin Endocrinol Metab 1975; 40:33.